Consolidated B-24 Liberator, 42-95278, Corradrishy, Mayo

 California on March 28th 1946.
 His brother Sam was his best man.

-He was at the time employed at an oil refinery in Rodeo,
+At that time he was employed at an oil refinery in Rodeo,

 California.
 The marriage was reported in the Council Bluffs